YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBFHEADLRU, Database file ffff LRU pointer: pppp is outside of range: bbbb to tttt or misaligned

-All GT.M Components Error: An element used to manage global buffers is invalid, so YottaDB/GT.M has reset it; this message should appear only if there is a hardware issue or an abnormal termination.
+All YottaDB Components Error: An element used to manage global buffers is invalid, so YottaDB has reset it; this message should appear only if there is a hardware issue or an abnormal termination.

-Action: Not required, but YottaDB LLC recommends an investigation to indentify a possible cause.
+Action: Not required, but YottaDB recommends an investigation to indentify a possible cause.

 -------------------